 The Drop app lets you link your credit and debit card accounts to track purchases made at qualifying merchants.
 You’ll automatically earn Drop points, worth 0.1 cents a piece, which you can later cash in for gift cards to popular retailers.

 The earning isn’t great.
-But Drop is an easy way to earn rewards in addition to credit card points and shopping portal bonuses.
+But Drop is an easy way to earn rewards in addition to miles and points earned from the best travel credit cards and shopping portal bonuses.

 But you’ll have to provide your bank login information, which many folks aren’t comfortable with.
 And before Drop was released to the public, there were numerous issues with properly tracking spending, redeeming points, and technical support.

 Have you tried Drop?
 I’d love to hear about your experience!